Particle Acceleration by Magnetic Reconnection: Discussion and Conclusions

+Finally, particles accelerated in domains of reconnection, particularly in pure turbulent regions, may be available as seed populations for further first order Fermi shock or magnetic reconnection acceleration in these different systems.

-To summarize, magnetic reconnection is now recognized as an essential process not only in astrophysical sources, but also in turbulent environments which in turn, are ubiquitous.
-In this situation the acceleration of particles by reconnection may play a vital role, the importance of which should be evaluated with further research.
+To summarize, magnetic reconnection is now recognized as an essential process not only in the solar system but also beyond it, in a large number of astrophysical sources, including turbulent environments which in turn, are ubiquitous.
+In this situation the acceleration of particles by reconnection may play a vital role, the importance of which should be evaluated with further extensive research.

 \begin{acknowledgement} E.M.G.D.P. acknowledges partial support from the Brazilian agencies FAPESP (grant no. 2006/50654-3 and CNPq (grant no. 300083/94-7) and G.K. also acknowledges support from FAPESP (grant 2009/50053-8).
 The authors are also in debt to Alex Lazarian for fruitful and joyful collaboration in this work.
 Part of the simulations presented here have been carried out in LAI (Astrophysical Laboratory of Informatics at IAG-USP). \end{acknowledgement}